Business Planning Officer – NFCC

 The Behavioural Competency Framework allows us to easily identify the behaviours that drive successful performance and enables us to deliver an effective service.
 The behaviours detailed within the job profile will be assessed throughout the selection process.

-It is anticipated that the assessment/interview process will run week commencing week commencing 18 March 2024.
+It is anticipated that the assessment/interview process will run week commencing 5 August 2024.

 Please note that is your personal responsibility to check whether by applying / accepting this position it would result in any Annual Allowance implications.
 A breach in the Annual Allowance threshold could result in a Tax charge.